Spirent/openperf/tests/aat/api/v1/docs/PacketCapturesApi.md

 Delete a packet capture result

-Delete an inactive packet capture result.
+Delete a packet capture result by id.
+Capture results may only be deleted when inactive and not being transferred.
 Also deletes captured packets associated with the results.

 ### Example
 ```python